EuPathDB/webvm-presentation/content/slides.md

 <section id="conclusions">

-## Conclusions, Action Items
+### Conclusions, Action Items

-- VMs will use empty apicomm instance, no importing data from production
+- ~~VMs will use empty apicomm instance, no importing data from production~~
+- (12/18/14 update) VMs will use a mostly empty apicomm instance, only user comments will be imported
   - VMs will not have pre-loaded example strategies
   - VMs will not have pre-registered users
   - infrastructure team will provide schema installation script